 Key

 The key constraint restricts a value to one of the keys stored in a named index.
-These indexes are declared using vr_key, as described in Keys and References.
+These indexes are declared using vr_key, as described in Indexes, Keys and References.

 This constraint is primarily used to enforce referential integrity within a configuration document—for example, ensuring that a reference in one section corresponds to a defined identifier in another section.